paul-gallenkemper/recipes_helene/README.md

-this repository refers to the seminar of Dr. Lennart Wittkuhn (UHH), owned by Helene Breuer
+this repository refers to the seminar of Dr. Lennart Wittkuhn (UHH; SoSe 2024), owned by Helene Breuer